wcjochem/py-geospatial-2020/README.md

 jupyter notebook
 ```

+The workshop folder contains all the Practicals in notebook format in the `notebooks` directory.

+### Non-installation alternative
-Alternatively, if you can't install things locally, the practical notebooks can be run in Binder through this link: [https://mybinder.org/v2/gh/wcjochem/py-geospatial-2020/master](https://mybinder.org/v2/gh/wcjochem/py-geospatial-2020/master).
+Alternatively, if you can't (or don't want to) install Python locally, the practical notebooks can be run in Binder through this link: [https://mybinder.org/v2/gh/wcjochem/py-geospatial-2020/master](https://mybinder.org/v2/gh/wcjochem/py-geospatial-2020/master).
+Be patient when first loading the repository.

 Note that Binder has some resource limitations on processing power and memory.
+Importantly, you will need to manually save any files you modify/create in Binder as they will not persist after your session.

 ### Acknowledgements
-This workshop benefited from
+This workshop benefited from several sources of teaching materials and coding examples, especially:
+* Arribas-Bel, Dani.
+(2019).
+"A course on Geographic Data Science." *The Journal of Open Source Education*, 2(14). [https://doi.org/10.21105/jose.00042](https://doi.org/10.21105/jose.00042).
+* [AugtoGIS course](https://automating-gis-processes.github.io/site/#) by Henrikki Tenkanen and Vuokko Heikinheimo.
+* [Introduction to Geospatial Data Analysis with Python](https://github.com/geopandas/scipy2018-geospatial-data) Scipy 2018 Tutorial by Wolf, Rey, Arribas-Bel, and Van den Bossche

+We thank the authors for making their materials open.
+If you re-use or share this course material, please acknowledge this course and the original sources.